marutypes/Henry/README.md

 ## Installation

-Henry supports usage as a standalone script or a set of [mix](https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html) tasks.
+Henry supports usage as a standalone script or usage via [mix](https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html).

 ### Prebuilt
-**Prebuilt releases are coming soon.**
+Check out the [releases](https://github.com/TheMallen/Henry/releases) tab for prebuild escript releases.

+You will need erlang installed on your machine to run the escript distribution.

+### Using mix

+**Coming soon ;)**

 ### From source